Overview of Alonzo Brooks

 Alonzo Brooks was the youngest of 5 children and was lovingly referred to as “the surprise baby” by many family members.
-He was several years younger than the rest of his siblings, and as a result, Maria tended to be overprotective with him.
-Alonzo was biracial as his mom was Mexican and his Dad, African American.
+He was several years younger than the rest of his siblings, so his mother, Maria, tended to be overprotective of him.
+Alonzo was biracial as his Mom is Mexican and his Dad is African American.

 According to Alonzo's friends, he seemed to be having a good time at the party, but as the night progressed, his friends began leaving, each of them assuming that someone else would be giving Alonzo a ride home; sadly, this was not the case.
 The next morning, Maria received a phone call from one of Alonzo’s friends and realized her son had not returned home from the party.
 Maria then began calling more of Alonzo's friends in attempt to locate him.

 Alonzo's case was reopened by the Department of Justice and the FBI in June of 2020, and on July 22nd, 2020, Alonzo's body was exhumed in an attempt to learn more information regarding his suspicious death.
-The FBI is currently offering a $100,000 reward to anyone who has information regarding Alonzo's tragic and untimely death.
+The FBI currently offers a $100,000 reward to anyone with information regarding Alonzo's tragic and untimely death.

 In April of 2021, a federal forensic examiner who performed a second autopsy released that his findings included that Alonzo's manner of death should be reclassified as a homicide.
 During the announcement of this information, former U.S. Attorney for the District of Kansas stated that Alonzo's death was no accident, and that he had been killed, officially reclassifying Alonzo's case as a homicide investigation.